Menu

 - Safer Recruitment Link Governor

-I applied to be a Governor at Reddal Hill as I have a child in the school and wanted to serve the school by becoming a governor.
-I was appointed in March 2019.
+I applied to be a Governor at Reddal Hill whilst my child was at the school and was appointed in March 2019.
 I was appointed as Chair in September 2020.

-I have been working in the Engineering/Manufacturing sector within the West Midlands for the past 9 years.
-During this time I have been involved in many business functions such as continuous improvement, engineering, production, procurement, project management and quality.
-I hope to bring some of this experience in STEM (Science, Technology, Engineering and Mathematics) related work to my role as a governor at Reddal Hill Primary School.
+I have been working in the Engineering/Manufacturing sector within the West Midlands for the past 12 years.
+During this time I have been involved in many business functions such as business management, continuous improvement, engineering, production, procurement, project management and quality and bring this experience in STEM (Science, Technology, Engineering and Mathematics) to my role as a governor at Reddal Hill Primary School.

 Mrs. Massarat Ali